 Academic staff are required to deposit digital copies of refereed and accepted research documents.
 Research associates, research assistants, research students and other members of University staff can also deposit digital copies of refereed and accepted research documents.

 What type of work should be deposited?

-Journal articles, conference papers, posters, book chapters, and PhD theses should all be deposited.
-For those active in the Creative Industries, a descriptive record of your intellectual output is acceptable.
+All types of research output.
+Journal articles, conference papers, posters, book chapters, datasets, and PhD theses should all be deposited.
+For those active in the arts and creative industries, a descriptive record of your intellectual output is acceptable.
 This includes material which has been displayed, performed or publicly shown, where those documents or materials constitute work carried out during the course of your employment at the university.